HeikkiHei/docker-course-beta/part1_exercises/README.md

 <A HREF="http://www.google.com/">here</A>.
 </BODY></HTML>
 ```
-The option *--rm* took care of our container and removed it after it closed after the curl, and also of course exited me from the container, as it did not exist anymore.
+The option *--rm* took care of the container and removed it after it closed after the curl, and also of course exited me from the container, as it did not exist anymore.

 ## Exercise 1.3 - Alternative way
 As the docker image I are using (Ubuntu 16.04) does not have curl installed beforehand, I have to install it.
-To get the installation running, we have to update apt-get repositories first, then install curl.
+To get the installation running, I have to update apt-get repositories first, then install curl.
 ```
 $ docker run -d --rm -it --name curler ubuntu:16.04 sh -c 'read website; sleep 3; curl http://$website' && docker exec curler apt-get update -y && docker exec curler apt-get install -y curl
 ```